-Progress Report: Ineligible students can be removed from the list as soon as they pass the required number of courses as outlined above.
+• Progress Report: Ineligible students can be removed from the list as soon as they pass the required number of courses as outlined above.

-Report Card: Ineligible students must remain on the list for one week before they can be removed.
-After the one-week requirement, students can be removed as soon as they pass the required number of courses as outlined above.

-To be removed from the list, students must have their grades reviewed by Ms. Hazelton.
-It is the student's responsibility to inform Ms. Hazelton that they have met the requirements to be taken off the Ineligibility List.
-After review, if they meet the requirements for removal, an email will be sent to staff notifying them of the student's removal from the list.
-The Ineligibility Icon will also be removed from PowerSchool.
+- Report Card: Ineligible students must remain on the list for one week before they can be removed.
+After the one-week requirement, students can be removed as soon as they pass the required number of courses as outlined above. - To be removed from the list, students must have their grades reviewed by Ms. Hazelton or Mr. LeBaron.
+It is the student's responsibility to inform Ms. Hazelton or Mr. LeBaron that they have met the requirements to be taken off the Ineligibility List.
+After review, if they meet the requirements for removal, an email will be sent to staff/coaches/advisors notifying them of the student's removal from the list-